To instruct docassemble to store user input that it receives in

 The list of variables to display to the user in a

-to be specified by the interview author.
+to be specified by the interview developer.
 There are several reasons

 why this needs to be done manually as opposed to automatically: